pinax-network/substreams_firehose/README.md

       yield data # Make the function act as a generator
 ```

-See the default block processors (available as `default.py` files in the [`block_processors/`](pyfirehose/block_processors) subfolders) for more details.
+See the block processors in the [`block_processors/processors.py`](pyfirehose/block_processors/processors.py) file for more details.
+The default one extract all the block information (as defined in the proto files) as JSON.

-You can then use custom block processors through the command-line using the `--custom-processor` argument and providing the relative import path **from the `block_processors` submodule**.
+You can then use custom block processors through the command-line using the `--custom-processor` (or `-p`) argument and providing the name of the function.

-For example, let's say you've implemented a custom function `my_block_processor` in `custom.py`.
-The `custom.py` script should reside at the root or in a subdirectory inside the `block_processors` folder (let's say it's at the root for this example).
-You would then pass the argument as `--custom-processor custom.my_block_processor`.
-The script will locate it inside the `block_processors` module and use the `my_block_processor` function to parse block data and extract it to the output file.
+For example, let's say you've implemented a custom function `my_block_processor` in `processors.py`.
+You would then pass the argument as `--custom-processor my_block_processor`.
+The script will locate it inside the `processors.py` module and use the `my_block_processor` function to parse block data and extract it to the output file.

 ## Additional information